 After our normal huge breakfast we hit the road around 08:30.
 Leaving Boulder we turned onto a nice gravel road alongside a beautiful river.
 And that was what we rode pretty much all the way to Continental Divide crossing #5.
 We had a 30 mile climb up various beautiful drainages and really enjoyed the ride.
 The descent was found lacking- only 7 miles and we had to pedal hard in several places… and did I mention the headwind?
 Every day we have had a headwind- we are both excited to ride with a tailwind when it finally turns.

 We ate dinner in the very historic, cool and mountainous mining town of Butte, MT.
 It is a place to which we would like to return and do some exploring one day.

-We had a lovely pizza dinner (where I had a pale shale ale and Johnny D had a galena (PbS) gold) did laundry, picked up our supplies at the PO (in reverse order).
+We had a lovely pizza dinner (where I had a pale shale ale and Johnny D had a galena (PbS) gold) did laundry and picked up our supplies at the PO.
 Tomorrow AM we will do breakfast, hit an outdoor store to replace a water filter, pick up lunch supplies at the grocery store and then go to the UPS store to mail some stuff back.
 We don’t rest much…

 Daily totals: 44 miles and 3,400′ climbing

 Our new friends John & Peggy we met at dinner tonight – surely two of Butte’s finest:

 Some pretty roads today:

 The landscape has changed to sagebrush plains and forested hills:

 We rode along a drainage that was worked with a sluice a long time ago; miles of this stream bed had been dug up and then sluiced for gold, with pile after pile of tailings deposited on site:

 Lots of wildflowers: